-Having been recognized for excellence in the field, our designers have the talent and experience to create a design around your vision and understand what is necessary to achieve a unique space customized for you.
+Our designers have the talent and experience to create a design around your vision and understand what is necessary to achieve a unique space customized for you.

-You will work exclusively with one designer during the entire project and from start to finish we are there to help and assist with anything.
+From start to finish we are there to help and assist with anything.
 We will ensure that no detail is overlooked and the final product is exactly as you imagined – as we promised – it would be.

 Below are some design elements we will consider when planning your renovation.